-The question that needs to be answered is, how is the word al-dîn and al-Islâm interpreted in the verses in al-Manâr?
-Is the word al-islâm in the verse understood as the name of a formal religion parallel to the names of other religions, such as Judaism, Christianity, etc., so that the verse becomes a basis for external criticism or truth claims, as can be found in some other interpretive works, or is it understood in such a way as to become a basis for internal criticism, for the improvement of Muslims themselves.
-The three keywords to answer this problem are al-dîn, al-islâm and ûtû al-kitâb.
+Al-Manar is known as a work of tafsir with the label of tafsir with the pattern of social.
+This means that this work of exegesis is oriented toward improving society.
+The question that needs to be answered is, "How is the word al-Islâm interpreted in al-Manār?" and "Is the word al-islâm in the two mentioned verses understood as the name of a formal religion parallel to the names of other religions, such as Judaism, Christianity, etc.,?" so that the verse becomes a basis for external criticism or truth claims, as can be found in some other interpretative works, or is it understood in such a way as to become a basis for internal criticism, for the improvement of Muslims themselves.